mysql/mysql-utilities/doc/man/mysqldbimport.rst

 .. option:: --drop-first, -d

-   Drop each database if it exists before importing it.
+   Drop each database to be imported if exists before importing anything into it.

 .. option:: --dryrun